MisterChief95/sd-forge-extra-samplers/README.md

 - Thanks to the developers of Automatic1111 and Forge.
 - [Koishi-Star](https://github.com/Koishi-Star/Euler-Smea-Dyn-Sampler) for the following sampler contributions:
   - Euler Negative
+  - Euler Dy
   - Euler Dy Negative
-  - Euler SMEA Dy (basis of Euler SMEA Dy Negative as well)
+  - Euler SMEA Dy (Euler SMEA Dy Negative based on this)
 - [licyk](https://github.com/licyk/advanced_euler_sampler_extension/tree/main) for the following sampler contributions:
   - Euler Max
+  - Euler SMEA
+  - Kohaku LoNyu Yog
 - Special thanks to the contributors of this repository.